whisper-project/in-my-voice.client.swift/docs/instructions.md

 # Instructions

 The Whisper app is available through the App Store on both iOS and macOS.
 You must have the app in order to *whisper*.
-It's possible to *listen* on any device with a web browser (see [How to Listen - From link](#from-link) below).
+It's possible to *listen* on any device with a web browser (see [below](#via-link)).

 NOTE: there can only be one Whispererer in each conversation, but there is no limit on Listeners.